 About the awards

 The Autocar-Courland Next Generation Award was launched in 2009 by Autocar in partnership with Courland Automotive and the Society of Motor Manufacturers and Traders and was set up to find and nurture bright new talent for the automotive industry.
-Eight years on it has touched thousands of people and is regarded as the leading competition of its type.
+This year the award will be presented to its tenth winner, and after nearly a decade it is still regarded as the leading competition of its type.

 The Next Generation Award challenges young talent to come up with a problem-solving idea or innovation that will improve the UK automotive business.

 A team of industry judges assesses entrants ideas based on innovation, technical and commercial viability, and how easily the innovations can be implemented.
-The winner receives a £9000 prize plus a six-month work experience placement shared between the award sponsors.
+The winner receives a £8000 prize plus a five-month work experience placement shared between the award sponsors.

-The award programme is backed by Jaguar Land Rover, McLaren Automotive, Nissan, Toyota, Honda, and this year we welcome Horiba Mira on board.
+The award programme is backed by Horiba Mira, Jaguar Land Rover, McLaren Automotive, Nissan and Toyota.

 Next Generation Award finalists and winners go on to achieve great things and many have used the awards as a launchpad towards the commercialisation of their ideas.
-In addition, many of our finalists have found industry positions – 2011 runner-up Katie Jones is Colour and Materials designer at Jaguar Land Rover, 2012 winner Roberto Antonio Pace is a Design Engineer at McLaren Automotive and 2014 finalist Adam Hyett is a now a Senior Engineer at Aston Martin.
+In addition, many of our finalists have found industry positions – 2014 winner Nicola Agba is a colour and materials designer at McLaren Automotive, 2015 winner Morven Fraser is currently a Product engineering intern with Honda, 2012 runner-up Jon Maynard is a vehicle engineering leader at Aston Martin and Adam Hyett is a now a Senior Engineer also at Aston Martin.

-To see how 2015 winner Morven Fraser got on after her win, and to watch our 2016 finalists in action, you can watch our video here
+To see how 2016 winner Joshua de Wit got on after his win, and to watch our 2017 finalists in action, you can watch our video here